arangodb/kube-arangodb/SECURITY.md

    empty document would look like coverage while asserting nothing.
 FedRAMP Rev-5 makes risk-based VDR/VER mandatory on 2026-12-07, so this lands with the first accepted risk at the latest.
+11. **The community image and the `-arm64` variants are not scanned.** Only `arangodb/kube-arangodb-enterprise` (Debian and UBI9) has image tiers.
+The community `arangodb/kube-arangodb` image and both `-arm64` variants ship the same operator binaries from the same tree, so the dependency and SAST tiers cover their contents indirectly, but their base layers are unobserved.
+   Adding instances is one workflow entry per image once an owner sizes the scan cost.

 ### Tooling choices and cost